strohs/brewery-microservices/README.md

 for "new-inventory" events from the beer-service and updates its count of existing beer inventory.
 It also allocates and deallocates inventory based on orders coming in from the beer-order-service

-Plus one failover service:

 - [beer-inventory-failover-service](./beer-inventory-failover-service/README.md) - this example service will handle
   requests to the beer-inventory-service REST Api should it go down.

-Plus many supporting technologies:
-- [brewery-eureka](./brewery-eureka/README.md) - service discovery server using Netflix Eureka
-- [brewery-config-server](./brewery-config-server/README.md) - service configuration server using Spring Cloud Config
-- [brewery-gateway](./brewery-gateway/README.md) - an API Gateway Server using Spring Cloud Gateway
-- [Spring Cloud OpenFeign](https://spring.io/projects/spring-cloud-openfeign) - a declarative REST Client using OpenFeign
-- [Spring Cloud Circuit Breaker](https://spring.io/projects/spring-cloud-circuitbreaker) - provides failover functionality for the beer-inventory-service using the circuit breaker pattern
-- [Spring Cloud Sleuth Zipkin](https://spring.io/projects/spring-cloud-sleuth) - provides distributed tracing for services using [zipkin](https://zipkin.io/)
-- [Spring State Machine](https://spring.io/projects/spring-statemachine) - keeps track of the current state of a beer order across services
-- [ActiveMQ Artemis](https://activemq.apache.org/components/artemis/) is used as the message broker.

-Message queues are used to communicate and maintain the state of the order as it moves through the system.
+Message queues, [ActiveMQ Artemis](https://activemq.apache.org/components/artemis/), are used to communicate and maintain the state of the order as it moves through the system.
 MySQL is used as the database provider with each service's data stored in a separate schema, with a separate DB user.